luka-ivanovic/C_Exercises/README.md

 ## 3coloring (Work in Progress)
 A simple client–server system that communicates via shared memory.
 The client computes candidate 3-colorings of a graph, and the server verifies whether they are valid.

+## Forksort (Work in Progress)
+Program to recursively sort a string using pipes and the fork/exec system calls.